legendcodermartino1245/ldac-optimization-guide/README.md

 > ✅ This ensures clean AVRCP session transfer
 > ✅ Prevents renegotiation or fallback
 > ✅ Maintains LDAC 990kbps without stutter
+>
+> Call Audio Always Takes Priority — But Doesn’t Affect LDAC Codec State
+> LDAC multipoint never causes fallback, even across mismatched bitrates or sample rates — as long as both devices use LDAC and only one plays at a time.